 American mezzo-soprano NANCY MAULTSBY is in demand by opera companies and orchestras throughout the world.
-Her unique vocal timbre and insightful musicianship allow her to pursue a repertoire from Monteverdi and Handel to recent works by John Adams.
-She regularly performs the major heroines of 19th-century French, Italian, and German opera and the great symphonic works.
+Her unique vocal timbre and insightful musicianship allow her to pursue a repertoire extending from the operas of Monteverdi and Handel to recent works by John Ada.
+She regularly performs the major heroines of 19th-century French, Italian, and German opera and the great symphonic masterpieces.

-In addition to her recordings of Elijah, Odyseus and Telarc’s highly acclaimed recording of Mozart’s Requiem – the premiere recording on period instruments with Boston Baroque – Maultsby can be heard on Telarc’s recording of Dido and Aeneas, also with Boston Baroque.
-She is featured on box sets honoring Christoph von Dohnányi and the Cleveland Orchestra (Mahler 2nd) and Kurt Masur at the New York Philharmonic (Debussy’s St. Sebastian).
-Her most recent recordings include Richard Yardumian’s Symphony No. 2 with the Singapore Symphony on BIS and Wagner opera excerpts on Naxos.
+In addition to a recording of Mendelssohn’s Elijah with Antonio Pappano, Max Bruch’s Odysseus, and Telarc’s highlyacclaimed recording of Mozart’s Requiem with Boston Baroque, Maultsby can be heard on Telarc’s recording of Dido and Aeneas, also with Boston Baroque.
+Her recent recordings include the Lamentation from Bernstein’s Symphony No. 1 (“Jeremiah”) with Robert Spano and the Atlanta Symphony for Telarc, Richard Yardumian’s Symphony No. 2 with the Singapore Symphony on BIS, and Wagner opera excerpts on Naxos.

-Nancy Maultsby is a graduate of Westminster Choir College and was a graduate student at Indiana University School of Music, where she studied with Margaret Harshaw.
+Maultsby, a North Carolina native, is a graduate of Westminster Choir College, where she studied with Lindsey Christiansen, and was a graduate student at Indiana University School of Music, where she studied with Margaret Harshaw.
 She is an alumna of the Lyric Opera of Chicago’s Center for American Artists.
-Among numerous other awards, she is the winner of the Marian Anderson Award and the Martin E. Segal Award.